bbzorba/STM32-Nucleo-Sensor-Applications/src/Servo_Motor/README.md

 Calculating PWM Values:

--Clock Frequency: Assume the TIM2 clock source is set to 100 MHz (HCLK/4 with HCLK at 400 MHz).
+- Clock Frequency: Assume the TIM2 clock source is set to 100 MHz (HCLK/4 with HCLK at 400 MHz).

--Prescaler: The prescaler divides the timer clock.
+- Prescaler: The prescaler divides the timer clock.
 In the code provided, the prescaler is set to 9 (htim2.Init.Prescaler = 10 - 1;), which divides the clock by 10.

--Counter Period: This value determines the period of the PWM signal.
+- Counter Period: This value determines the period of the PWM signal.

 The period of the PWM can be calculated as: